tolking/element-pro-components/docs/en-US/guide/index.md

 ## Ready

-You may need the vue3 version of the scaffolding tool before you start
+You may need the vue3 version of the scaffolding tool before you start, and you need to install [element-plus](https://element-plus.org/) in advance.

 - [vite](https://vitejs.dev/)
 - [vue-cli](https://cli.vuejs.org/)